Florida Sports Betting

 It was amid this fraught climate that Gov. Ron DeSantis negotiated a new compact with the Seminole Tribe in 2021, one that among other changes authorized the tribe to begin offering both retail and online sports betting.

 The new compact proposed what has been called a “hub-and-spoke” model to offer online sports betting across the state.
 The tribe would be the exclusive licensee for online sports betting in the state, thus making it the “hub.”
 However, the tribe would also be permitted to reach partnership deals with pari-mutuel facilities (i.e., card rooms) around Florida.
 Each facility would be allowed to offer its sportsbook brand and split the profits with the Seminoles.
 Thus, each facility would be a “spoke.”
-Regardless of the branding, all sports bets would process through the Seminoles’ gaming platform.
-The same model would apply to online sportsbooks as well, with bets being placed anywhere in the state being processed by servers located back on the Seminoles’ lands.
+Regardless of the branding, all sports bets would be processed through the Seminoles’ gaming platform.
+The same model would apply to online sportsbooks as well, with bets being placed anywhere in the state being processed by servers located on Seminoles’ lands.

 In May 2021, the Florida legislature signed off on the new compact.
 In August 2021, the US Department of Interior did not approve or disapprove it, which practically speaking meant the new compact was approved by default.
 On Aug.
 11, 2021, the new compact was published in the Federal Register.
-However, as described above, a federal court ruling in November 2021 vacated the new compact, thereby reverting the Seminole Tribe and Florida back to the previous compact which did not allow sports betting.
+However, as described above, a federal court ruling in November 2021 vacated the new compact, thereby reverting the Seminole Tribe and Florida to the previous compact which did not allow sports betting.